We’re Hiring: Studio Art Coordinator

 Supervisor: Studio Art Director

-Under the supervision of the Studio Art Director, the Studio Art Coordinator coordinates the scheduling of quarterly classes and workshops in six studios; on site art tours; orders and maintain art supplies, and assists with developing activities for family day events.
-Work with the Studio Art Director and Ceramics Studio Manager in gathering feedback from the Teaching artists, students and volunteers to maintain a harmonious and collaborative workplace culture.
+Under the supervision of the Studio Art Director, the Studio Art Coordinator assists in the administration of quarterly classes and workshops in six studios; runs the on-site youth art tours program; orders and maintain art supplies, and assists with developing activities for family day events.
+This position will also work with the Studio Art Director and Ceramics Studio Manager in gathering feedback from the Teaching artists, students and volunteers to maintain a harmonious and collaborative workplace culture.

 Studio Teaching Artists and Students:

-- Assist in soliciting instructor proposals and tracking Teaching Artist’s availability, class materials list, lesson plans, photos and bios.
+- Assist in soliciting information from Teaching Artists such as class materials list, lesson plans, photos and updated bios.

 - Assist with the planning and scheduling of quarterly studio classes, workshops, etc.